MUDS7/kv_server/README.md

 # kv_server
-a KV Server like Redis design by rust
+a KV Server like Redis designed by rust